brimdata/zed/zng/docs/zson.md

 The subsequent value defines a type called `access_list`.
 In this case, the `nets` field is an array of networks and illustrates the helpful range of primitive types in ZSON.
-Note that the syntax here implies the type of the array, as its inferred from the type of the elements.
+Note that the syntax here implies the type of the array, as it is inferred from the type of the elements.

-Finally, there are four more values that show the ZSON's efficacy for representing metrics.
-Here, there is no type decorators as all of the field types are implied by their syntax, and hence, the top-level record type is implied.
+Finally, there are four more values that show ZSON's efficacy for representing metrics.
+Here, there are no type decorators as all of the field types are implied by their syntax, and hence, the top-level record type is implied.
 For instance, the `ts` field is an RFC-3339 date/time string, unambiguously the primitive type `time`.
 Further,